-We often free camp and park off grid.
+We came up with these Water Saving Tips and trick as we often free camp and park off grid.
 With that in mind we have to consider saving water.

 We had an extra 80 litre water-tank fitted when we bought our van.
 Consequently we have a total of 160 litres when full.
 This can, if we are frugal, last us 2 weeks.